Alexxandre13/ipv4-network-calculator/README.md

 - More to come like Class addresses, etc...
 - 0 dependencies !

+## TypeScript

+The module is written in TypeScript and type definitions files are included.

+## Contributing

+Contributions, issues and feature requests are welcome!

 ## Get started

 To install as a dependency :